Drug policy of the Netherlands: Law banning "magic mushrooms"

-In October 2007, the prohibition of hallucinogenic or "magic mushrooms" was announced by the Dutch authorities.
+In October 2007, the prohibition of psychedelic or "magic mushrooms" was announced by the Dutch authorities.

 On 25 April 2008, the Dutch government, backed by a majority of members of parliament, decided to ban cultivation and use of all magic mushrooms.
 Amsterdam mayor Job Cohen proposed a three-day cooling period in which clients would be informed three days before actually procuring the mushrooms and if they would still like to go through with it they could pick up their spores from the smart shop.

 The ban has been considered a retreat from liberal drug policies.
 This followed a few deadly incidents mostly involving tourists.
 These deaths were not directly caused by the use of the drug per se, but by deadly accidents occurring while under the influence of magic mushrooms.

 As of 1 December 2008, all psychedelic mushrooms are banned.
 However, sclerotia (what are termed as "truffles" and which have similar effects to magic mushrooms), mushroom spores, and active mycellium cultures remain legal and are readily available in "smartshops", which are urban stores that sell legal drugs, herbs and related gadgets.